 Prepare to apply

 Let’s put your mind at ease, and just straight up tell you: Denmark is awesome.
 Everybody speaks English, people are friendly and the system is quite easy to follow and use.
-Also, Denmark is third in the top of happiest countries in the world, so you just know they will help you with a smile on their face.
+Also, Denmark is third on the list with the happiest countries in the world.

-Before you leave, you should remember to check the VISA.
-Although the process is easier than other countries (looking at you, Australia), you should be sure to get all the documents and all your questions answered before you start applying to your Master’s programme.
+Before you pack for Denmark, you should remember to check the VISA (this applies mainly to non-EU/EEA students).
+Although the process is easier than in other countries — looking at you, Australia — you should check to get all the documents and all your questions answered before you start applying for your Master’s programme.

-And, quick side note, check the website of your choice university, because you will find more details there, along with e-mail addresses and phone numbers from the admission offices.
-Use them, if you have an urgent question or you just want to make a friend.
+A quick side note: check the website of your favourite university, because you will find more details there, along with e-mail addresses and phone numbers from the admission offices.
+They'll be more than happy to answer any questions you might have about the application process.

 Where to apply for a Danish Master’s degree?